harrisonpage/draft/README.md

 * **`tag.html`**: Page showcasing individual tags, example [here](https://harrison.blog/tags/code/)
 * **`shared.html`**: Top and bottom matter shared among all pages

+### Examples

+These templates are examples of custom pages as specified in the configuration file.

+* about.html
+* colophon.html

 ### Config Variables

 Each variable in the template references a field in the `Config` structure and corresponds to a YAML configuration entry.
 Variables can be accessed using the `{{ .Config.<FieldName> }}` syntax in the templates.